grupotranservicaproyectos-debug/grupotranservica/replit.md

 # TRANSERVICA Website

 ## Overview
-This project is a professional corporate website for TRANSERVICA, C.A., a leading heavy cargo transportation company in Venezuela.
-The site showcases their 40 years of expertise in transporting exceptional loads up to 1,100 tons using specialized hydraulic modular trailers and equipment.
-It features corporate video integration, project galleries, contact forms, a comprehensive blog, and is optimized for search engines, targeting "transporte cargas excepcionales Venezuela".
-The website is built as a modern React single-page application with an Express.js backend and is designed for high performance with sub-2-second load times and a target PageSpeed score of 90+.
-It includes a comprehensive bilingual system (Spanish-English) with advanced language management, dynamic meta tags, hreflang support, and Google Analytics 4 integration.
-The project aims to achieve #1 Google ranking in Venezuela for specialized heavy cargo transportation keywords.
+This project is the official corporate website for TRANSERVICA, C.A., a Venezuelan heavy cargo transportation company.
+It highlights their 40 years of experience with exceptional loads up to 1,100 tons using specialized equipment.
+The site features corporate videos, project galleries, contact forms, and a comprehensive bilingual blog.
+It's built as a React SPA with an Express.js backend, prioritizing high performance (sub-2-second load times, PageSpeed 90+), SEO (targeting "transporte cargas excepcionales Venezuela"), and a sophisticated bilingual system (Spanish-English) with dynamic meta tags and hreflang support.
+The project aims for a #1 Google ranking in Venezuela for relevant keywords and integrates Google Analytics 4.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture

-### Frontend Architecture
+### Frontend
-The frontend uses **React 18** with **TypeScript** and **Vite**.
-It follows a component-based architecture with **Wouter** for routing, **Tailwind CSS** for styling (custom Transervica green and orange theme), **Radix UI** primitives and **shadcn/ui** for UI components, **TanStack Query** for server state management, and **React Hook Form** with **Zod** for form handling.
-Corporate videos are integrated via YouTube iframes.
-The design system is responsive and mobile-first, using CSS variables for brand consistency.
+The frontend uses React 18 with TypeScript and Vite, following a component-based architecture.
+It utilizes Wouter for routing, Tailwind CSS for styling (custom Transervica theme), Radix UI primitives and shadcn/ui for UI components, TanStack Query for server state management, and React Hook Form with Zod for form handling.
+The design system is responsive, mobile-first, and uses CSS variables for brand consistency.
+Corporate videos are integrated via YouTube iframes with a custom lazy-loading component for performance.
+Dynamic meta tags and hreflang support are implemented using `react-helmet-async` for SEO and bilingual content.
+The logo is implemented consistently across the site with responsive and performance optimizations.

-### Backend Architecture
+### Backend
-The backend is built with **Express.js** and **TypeScript** (ESM format).
-It provides RESTful APIs for contact form submissions and data retrieval, with custom middleware for request logging, centralized error handling, and security measures like CORS.
+The backend is built with Express.js and TypeScript, providing RESTful APIs for contact form submissions and data retrieval.
+It includes custom middleware for request logging, centralized error handling, CORS, and security measures.
+It also manages an automated SEO blog generation system.

-### Data Storage Solutions
+### Data Storage
-The application utilizes **Drizzle ORM** with **PostgreSQL** (Neon Database) as the primary database.
-It features type-safe schemas, a storage abstraction layer, in-memory storage for development, and **Drizzle Kit** for migrations.
+Drizzle ORM with PostgreSQL (Neon Database) is used for primary data storage, featuring type-safe schemas and Drizzle Kit for migrations.

-### Development and Build System
-The project uses **Vite** for fast development and optimized production builds, with full **TypeScript** support, HMR, and efficient asset handling.

 ### UI Component System
-A comprehensive design system includes reusable UI components, a dedicated blog system, CSS variables for theming, **Radix UI** for accessibility, and a mobile-first responsive design.
+A comprehensive design system includes reusable UI components, a dedicated blog system, CSS variables for theming, Radix UI for accessibility, and a mobile-first responsive design.

 ### Blog Architecture
 The blog system features a professional layout with a carousel showcase, a dedicated blog page with search, categories, pagination, and individual article pages.
-It includes real project documentation with technical specifications, project achievements, publication dates, view/comment counts, and embedded YouTube videos for flagship projects.
-Articles are categorized under "Proyectos Especiales" / "Special Projects" and optimized with Schema.org markup and relevant keywords. **The entire blog system is fully bilingual** - all 6 blog posts (IDs: 1, 2, 3, 4, 7, 8) include complete Spanish and English translations for titles, excerpts, and full content.
-Language switching works seamlessly in both blog list view and article detail view, with automatic category filter synchronization and selectedPost updates.
+Articles include real project documentation, technical specifications, and embedded YouTube videos.
+The entire blog is fully bilingual, with complete Spanish and English translations for all content, including 6 initial blog posts (IDs: 1, 2, 3, 4, 7, 8).
+Language switching seamlessly updates content, categories, and selected posts.
+An automated SEO blog generation system (OpenRouter + Pexels API) is implemented to create content with specific requirements: minimum 3 images, 3 CTAs, contact form, visible contact data, and internal linking to related articles.

-### Corporate Logo Implementation
-The company logo is strategically implemented across the site with HD retina-ready quality and professional specifications.
-The logo URL constant (LOGO_URL: https://page.gensparksite.com/v1/base64_upload/effd6e03d44742614215e90a841dd3a8) is defined in affected components and wrapped in Wouter Link components for home navigation. **Desktop specifications**: 60px height (flexible responsive sizing), hover scale animation (1.05), subtle shadow effects, and absolute top-left positioning. **Mobile specifications**: 45px height, fixed positioning with backdrop blur effect, translucent background (rgba), and maintained z-index layering.
-The logo features eager loading priority via preload directive in client/index.html.
-CSS class `.transervica-logo` (client/src/index.css) defines responsive behavior with @media queries, smooth transitions, image sharpening filters (brightness, contrast), and professional shadow effects.
-The logo appears in hero-section.tsx (both desktop and mobile navigation), blog-header.tsx, and footer.tsx, maintaining consistency across all pages with clickable home navigation.

 ### Performance Optimizations
-The website implements extensive performance optimizations targeting <1.5s desktop, <2s mobile, PageSpeed >95:
-- **Image Optimization**: All images converted to WebP format, significantly compressed, and lazy-loaded for below-the-fold content.
-Critical above-the-fold images (logos) load eagerly.
-- **YouTube Lazy Loading**: Custom YouTubeLazy component (client/src/components/youtube-lazy.tsx) with intersection observer support.
-Videos display thumbnails initially and load iframes automatically when entering viewport (autoLoad mode).
-This maintains autoplay functionality while reducing initial page weight.
-Applied to about-section and blog-section videos.
-Hero background video uses eager loading for UX.
-- **Server Compression**: GZIP compression enabled (level 6, 1KB threshold) for all text-based responses via compression middleware.
-- **Aggressive Caching**: Static assets cached for 1 year (max-age=31536000, immutable) including images, JS, CSS.
-HTML cached for 1 hour with must-revalidate.
-- **Security Headers**: X-Content-Type-Options, X-Frame-Options, X-XSS-Protection, Referrer-Policy applied to all responses.
-- **Resource Preloading**: Strategic `preconnect`, `dns-prefetch`, `preload`, and `prefetch` directives for critical resources like Google Fonts, YouTube embeds, and main logo.
-- **Font Optimization**: Preload directive for Google Fonts with `font-display: swap` for instant text rendering.
-- **Static Asset Serving**: Efficient serving with correct MIME types and immutable cache headers.
-- **Build Optimizations**: Vite handles minification, code splitting, tree shaking, and asset optimization automatically.
+Extensive optimizations target <1.5s desktop, <2s mobile load times, and PageSpeed >95.
+This includes WebP image optimization with lazy loading (except critical above-the-fold), a custom YouTube lazy-loading component, GZIP server compression, aggressive caching (1 year for static assets), security headers, resource preloading/prefetching, font optimization with `font-display: swap`, and Vite's build optimizations (minification, code splitting, tree shaking).

+### Automated Contact Form System
+A complete automated contact form system is implemented with PostgreSQL storage (`contactos_recibidos` table), email notifications to administrators via Gmail SMTP, and user confirmation emails.
+Both frontend and backend utilize Zod for schema validation.

 ## External Dependencies

 ### Database and Storage
 - **Neon Database**: Serverless PostgreSQL.
-- **Drizzle ORM**: TypeScript ORM.
+- **Drizzle ORM**: TypeScript ORM for database interaction.
 - **connect-pg-simple**: PostgreSQL-based session management.

 ### UI and Design